Cherishnoobs/Chenglong-Chu.github.io/index.md

 ---

 ## Hello 🙋‍♂️！
-I am Chenglong Chu.
-I am a Master student at [INCODAT](http://www.ubinec.org/) Lab, Dalian University of Technology, advised by [Prof. Fangming Zhong](http://ubinec.org/zfm/cn/index.html).
+I am Chenglong Chu, a Master student at [INCODAT](http://www.ubinec.org/) Lab, Dalian University of Technology, advised by [Prof. Fangming Zhong](http://ubinec.org/zfm/cn/index.html).
 I received my B.Eng. in Software Engineering from Changzhou University.

 My current research interests focus on multi-modal feature alignment and multi-modal large model pre-training.
 With the increasingly strong trend of multi-modal integration in the community, I hope to focus on the following areas in the future: